bcrespin/temp_ntp/README.markdown

 The ntp module installs, configures, and manages the NTP service.

+NOTE that on OpenBSD only some settings are relevant :
+- interfaces
+- servers
+- openbsd_ntp_sensor
+- openbsd_ntp_constraints_from
+other are IGNORED  !!

 ##Module Description

 The ntp module handles installing, configuring, and running NTP across a range of operating systems and distributions.